DavideWiest/Embyte/README.md

-# Embyte

-Free open-source minimalistic embed creator.
-You can use the embeds in iFrames.
+# Embyte: Your Open-Source Embed Solution

+Welcome to Embyte, your go-to open-source embed creator for crafting minimalistic embeds that you can seamlessly use in iFrames.
+This tool is designed to make web embedding a breeze, drawing inspiration from platforms like Discord and other social media channels.

 ## Motivation

-I liked the web-embeds from discord and other social media.
-I thought it'd be good to implement a general solution.
-Personally, I'll use the iFrames in my obsidian vault.
+The inspiration for Embyte stemmed from the desire to simplify web embedding and provide a universal solution.
+If you've ever admired web-embeds on platforms like Discord and wanted to implement a similar feature, Embyte is here to fulfill that need.
+Whether you're looking to enhance your website or enhance your personal knowledge management in tools like Obsidian, Embyte offers the versatility you seek.

+## Key Features

+Embyte offers a range of features to empower your web embedding journey:

+### Minimalistic Embeds

+Craft sleek and minimalistic embeds that seamlessly blend into your web content, ensuring a visually pleasing user experience.

+### Open Source

+Embyte is committed to the principles of open source.
+You have full access to the codebase, allowing for customization and community collaboration.

+### iFrame Integration

+Easily incorporate your created embeds into iFrames, making them ready for integration into various platforms and applications.

+## Getting Started

+To get started with Embyte and begin creating your own stylish embeds, check out our documentation at [https://embyte.davidewiest.com/docs](https://embyte.davidewiest.com/docs).

+## Contributing

+Join us in improving and expanding Embyte by contributing to our open-source project.
+Visit our GitHub repository at [https://github.com/DavideWiest/embyte](https://github.com/DavideWiest/embyte) to get involved.

-## Open an Issue
+#### Open an Issue

+Any feedback or bug-reporting is appreciated.
+Thank you!
 [Open an issue](https://github.com/DavideWiest/Embyte/issues)

-Any feedback or bug-reporting is appreciated.
+## License

+Embyte is released under the [MIT License](LICENSE.txt).

 ## Conventions